When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

-If you have a UK holiday booked, you should contact the provider and ask for postponement or if that doesn’t suit, a full refund.
+If you are prevented from taking a booked holiday in the UK, you should contact the provider and ask for postponement or if that doesn’t suit, a full refund.
 As with previous lockdowns some holiday cottage companies and other service providers may dispute refunds.
-We believe, based on CMA guidance, that those affected by Tier 3 lockdowns are due a refund.
+We believe, based on CMA guidance, that those affected by local lockdowns are due a refund.

 Tier 2 restrictions in England

-People living in “high risk” Tier 2 locations are allowed to go on holiday outside their area, but only with people in their household or support bubble.
+People living in ‘high-risk’ Tier 2 locations are allowed to go on holiday outside of their area, but only with people in their household or support bubble.

 If you’ve booked a holiday in the UK with people you don’t normally live with, you should be entitled to a postponement, refund or an alternative holiday.

-There are no restrictions on travelling abroad, except that you should only travel with people in your household or support bubble.
+You can travel abroad, but you should only travel with people in your household or support bubble.
 Although the FCDO now warns against travel to most destinations.
 If you travel to a destination with an FCDO warning it’s likely that your travel insurance will be invalidated.